Becoming an Executive Parent for your LD Child

 - Spending three-plus hours a night doing should-be-simple homework with a hysterical child.

-- Watching as a child simply cannot do something that seems so simple: memorize, write neatly
+- Watching as a child simply cannot do something that seems so simple, such as memorize or write neatly.

 - Receiving graded papers filled with red markups and bad grades from our first or second grader, every day.